JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Computing-with-Monads/src/01-Monad-State/02-Implementing-the-Pattern.md

 ### Abstracting the Concept into a Type Class

+The above solution works.
+However, we want to use `someFunction` for numerous state manipulating functions.
+If we later define a `Stack` type class, it would be helpful to to implement `Stack`'s type class instances by using  `someFunction` in their definition.

-This solves one problem, but we still have another problem.
-We cannot use `someFunction` globally.
-For now, it must be defined in a file to use it in that file.
-This implies that we need to convert it into a type class so we can expose its function using a type class constraint.
+This implies that we need to convert `someFunction` into a type class so we can use `someFunction` in another function via a type class constraint.
 Let's attempt to define it and call the type class `StateLike`.
 It's function, `stateLike`, should be the same as `someFunction`'s type signature:
 ```purescript
 someFunction :: forall state monad value
               .
 Monad monad